Tan Boon Chiang: Career

 From 1955 to 1956, Tan was the assistant commissioner of the Ministry of Labour.

-In September 1956, Tan was appointed as a crown counsel and a deputy public prosecutor.
-In September 1959, after experiencing a pay cut, Tan resigned from his positions and joined Laycock and Ong, a law firm started by John Laycock.
+Tan was appointed as a crown counsel and a deputy public prosecutor in September 1956.
+In September 1959, after receiving a pay cut, Tan resigned from his positions and joined Laycock and Ong, a law firm started by John Laycock.

-On 4 March 1961, Tan was elected president of the Anglo-Chinese School Old Boys' Association.
-On 15 May 1961, Tan rejoined the judicial service, and he was appointed as a deputy public prosecutor.
-On 22 October 1962, Tan was appointed as the deputy president of the Industrial Arbitration Court (IAC).
+Tan was elected president of the Anglo-Chinese School Old Boys' Association on 4 March 1961.
+Tan rejoined the judicial service on 15 May, and he was appointed as a deputy public prosecutor.
+Tan was appointed as the deputy president of the Industrial Arbitration Court (IAC) on 22 October 1962.

 On 9 March 1962, seven members of the Singapore Motor Workshop Employees' Union attacked three non-union colleagues, while on strike against the Singapore branch of the Ford Motor Company.
-In August 1962, the seven members were fined $150 each.
+The seven members were fined $150 each in August.
 In March 1963, the branch's managing director, Gordon William Withell, asked IAC whether Ford had the right to dismiss the perpetrators, after the union claimed they had "no right to take any disciplinary action" based on clause 4 of an agreement between the union and the company, Withell said that the perpetrators were capable of planning future organised violent attacks, and the company felt that this was prima facie case for dismissal.
 As the presiding officer, Tan ruled that Ford had the right to dismiss.
 He elaborated:

 The court is of the view that having held that the company has the inherent right to dismiss, it must also have the inherent right to ask any of its employees to show cause on why they should not be dismissed.
 A right to dismiss must, in other words, include a preparatory right to inform any of its employees that the company intends to dismiss them.

 Such action as had been taken by it in no way prejudices the case of the seven employees as the important question of the actual dismissal has yet to be thrashed out, depending upon whether or not the employees choose to lodge a grievance to the negotiating committee.

 The decision of the court must therefore be that the company has rightly acted within the provisions of clause 4(A) of the agreement, and the court must order that the provisions of clause 4 be strictly adhered to, step by step, in logical sequence, and the matter of the dismissal of the seven employees be referred eventually to an ad hoc negotiating committee, since the union has already in this case lodged a protest against the intention of the company to dismiss the employees concerned.